Radiomaster GX12 |

 Style and build quality

-There's no carry handle, instead there’s a smart fabric strap with the Radiomaster logo.
+There's no carry handle, instead there’s a smart strap with the Radiomaster logo.
 It does the job and keeps the unit compact.
 One nice detail is that the GX12 is perfectly stable when standing on its base.

 Top view.
 Centre ports are headphone jack, USB-C and DSC ports |

-Case design and ergonomics
+Design and ergonomics

 The switch legends are engraved in white and are easy to read - a welcome improvement on previous Radiomaster offerings.